Tranphong1011/ntgs-geochem-anomaly-targeting/README.md

 Interpretation:
 - strong overlap ⇒ targets are **robust**
 - large shifts ⇒ targets may be **feature-sensitive**
-- if your `fig3` previously looked “less wide” than `fig1`/`fig2`: that’s usually because the plot extent was set by polygon bounds only.
-In this repo we recommend forcing the axis extent to the **grid bounds** so all three maps cover the same full region.

 ### 4) `fig4_hist_anomaly_score_baseline.png` — score distribution
 **What it shows:** histogram of `anomaly_score`.